Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Modified Marrone-Treanor model for air

 \section{Modified Marrone-Treanor model for air}

-In this section we summarize the model formulations and present full model parameterizations for vibrational energy relaxation times, reaction rate coefficients for the MMT model, and vibrational energy-chemistry coupling terms for the MMT model, along with the ab-initio data used to fit the parameters.
+In this section we summarize the MMT model formulation and present the most complete list of model parameters currently available for calculating its reaction rate coefficients, vibrational energy-chemistry coupling terms and vibrational energy relaxation times for five-species air.